Car amplifier installation guide

 - The amp should be at least three feet from the stereo to avoid noise radiated from the vehicle's electrical system.
 The amp can also interfere with the stereo's AM/FM reception.

 - Do not bolt your amplifier directly to your car's metal chassis — that's inviting noise problems, like ground loops which hum or buzz.
 You could use rubber grommets around the mounting screws to isolate the case.
-Or you could mount the amp on a wooden board and attach that to the car body.
+Or you could mount the amp onto a wooden board or plastic panel and attach that to the car body.

-- An amp produces damaging heat during operation, which its heatsink absorbs and radiates, so it needs a few inches of air space around it to stay as cool as possible.
+- An amp produces damaging heat during operation, which its heatsink absorbs and radiates away from the circuitry.
+The amp needs a few inches of air space around it to stay as cool as possible.
 Never mount an amp upside down, as dissipated heat will radiate back into the amp.

 - Make sure there's enough room for you to connect the wiring and adjust the controls (gain, crossover, bass boost, etc.).

 A compact subwoofer amplifier mounted in an out-of-the-way nook in a trunk with plenty of air space for cooling

 Good locations to install an amplifier include:

 Pros: You can use short wires and patch cords.
 You won't have to remove a seat or climb into the trunk.

 Cons: Only very small amps fit here.
 This puts your amp close to some common noise sources.